 Due to the increasing threat of data breaches and identity theft in today’s digitally focused world, you may question the security of e-filing.
 A bit of caution is warranted – especially when many e-file providers are nothing more than mom-and-pop businesses storing sensitive form data, such as Social Security numbers and tax IDs, in homegrown databases.
 Even more alarming, they may print and mail forms out of their garages!

-Data security is a primary concern with reputable e-file providers like efile4Biz.com, however.
+Data security is a primary concern with reputable e-file providers like efile4Biz.
 As an industry leader and pioneer in online 1099, W-2 and ACA form processing, we employ the latest, most sophisticated security measures.
-The result is a level of data protection that would thwart even the most determined cyber criminals.

 Never cut corners with data security and fraud prevention.
 Before you work with a particular e-file provider, ask these two critical questions:

-Unless the answer is end-to-end data encryption, you should steer clear.
 We use the strongest encryption program available, as recommended by the federal government, to block the interception or interruption of information by a third party.
-Data is encrypted as soon as it’s entered on the site, and it says encrypted throughout the entire print, mail and e-file process.
-Rest assured, too, that we never sell or share your information with anyone, unless required by law, even if you no longer use our services.
+Data is encrypted throughout the entire print, mail and e-file process.

 A reputable e-file provider will use a secure print-and-mail facility.
-For any forms that need to be mailed with efile4Biz.com, for example, encrypted form data is automatically transmitted directly to our state-of-the-art print-and-mail facility – one of only a few printers authorized by the IRS to print tax forms.
+For any forms that need to be mailed with efile4Biz, encrypted form data is automatically transmitted directly to our state-of-the-art print-and-mail facility – one of only a few facilities authorized by the IRS to print tax forms.

-We comply with the AICPA’s Service Organization Control (SOC) standards, which involves expert, third-party evaluations of all security programs to ensure best practices in data encryption and protection of sensitive information.
-Your credit card information is equally safe, thanks to this special certification.
+We comply with the American Institute of Certified Public Accountants (AICPA’s) Service Organization Control (SOC) standards, which involves expert, third-party evaluations of all security programs to ensure best practices in data encryption and protection of sensitive information.
+We also perform annual third-party penetration tests, annual and quarterly Payment Card Industry (PCI) audits and weekly vulnerability scans to proactively detect and mitigate any new threats/vulnerabilities that may be discovered.
+Your credit card information is safe, thanks to these security controls and audit measures.